-We now build intuition via some minimal examples which shows how one can apply the above theorem to draw links between the graph $\mG^z$ and the resulting entanglement graph $\mV$ (Definition~\ref{def:entanglement_graphs}).
-For now we simply assume that the assumption of sufficient influence (Assumption~\ref{ass:nonparam_suff_var_z}) is satisfied and wait until Section~\ref{sec:suff_inf_z} to present more concrete transition models satisfying it.
+We now build intuition through some minimal examples that show how one can apply the above theorem to draw links between the graph $\mG^z$ and the resulting entanglement graph $\mV$ (Definition~\ref{def:entanglement_graphs}).
+For now we simply assume that the assumption of sufficient influence (Assumption~\ref{ass:nonparam_suff_var_z}) is satisfied and wait until Section~\ref{sec:suff_inf_z} to present more concrete transition models that satisfy it.

-\begin{example}[Disentanglement via independent factors with temporal dependencies] Consider the situation depicted in Figure \ref{fig:Gz_cd} where the graph $\mG^z = \mI$, i.e. the latents $\vz^t_i$ are dependent in time but independent across dimensions.
+\begin{example}[Disentanglement via independent factors with temporal dependencies] Consider the situation depicted in Figure \ref{fig:Gz_cd} where the graph $\mG^z = \mI$, i.e., the latents $\vz^t_i$ are dependent in time but independent across dimensions.
 For this example, actions are unnecessary.
-Assuming the sufficient influence assumption of Theorem~\ref{thm:nonparam_dis_z} is satisfied, we have that $\vtheta \eqobs \hat\vtheta\ \&\ ||\hat\mG^z||_0 \leq ||\mG^z||_0 \implies \vtheta \eqcon^\vz \hat\vtheta$, meaning there exists a permutation $\mP$ such that $\hat\mG^z = \mP\mG^z\mP^\top$ and such that the entanglement map is given by $\vv = \vc \circ \mP^\top$ where $\vc$ is $\mG^z$- and $(\mG^z)^\top$-preserving.
+Assuming the sufficient influence assumption of Theorem~\ref{thm:nonparam_dis_z} is satisfied, we have $\vtheta \eqobs \hat\vtheta\ \&\ ||\hat\mG^z||_0 \leq ||\mG^z||_0 \implies \vtheta \eqcon^\vz \hat\vtheta$, which means there exists a permutation $\mP$ such that $\hat\mG^z = \mP\mG^z\mP^\top$ and such that the entanglement map is given by $\vv = \vc \circ \mP^\top$ where $\vc$ is $\mG^z$- and $(\mG^z)^\top$-preserving.
 Using Proposition~\ref{prop:charac_G_preserving}, one can verify that the dependency graph of $\vc$ is $\mC = \mI$ and thus $\mV = \mP^\top$, i.e. the learned representation is completely disentangled.
 Example~\ref{ex:lower_triangular_no_action_exp} will provide a concrete transition model where the sufficient influence assumption of Theorem~\ref{thm:nonparam_dis_z} holds for this simple graph $\mG^z$. \end{example}